colelemahieu/phd_scripts/README.md

-# phd_scripts
+Scripts used in my PhD research.

-Scripts used in my PhD research
+*commonUtility.h - a collection of helper functions used for plotting and basic calculations *filterData - contains files used for filtering CMS data into more relevant datasets